solana-labs/solana/proposals/src/transaction-fees.md

 This design is not yet implemented, but is written as though it has been.
 Once implemented, delete this comment.

-### The Fees Program

-The Solana cluster has an on-chain program called Fees with just one global account called the *fees account*.
-The account holds a set of fee parameters that the cluster will use to calculate transaction fees in the following epoch.
-Any slot leader may submit congestion statistics to the fees account and the Fees program uses that data to automatically adjust the fees to maximize resource usage.
-Each validator checks congestion statistics and rejects blocks that include congestion data inconsistent with its own observations.
+### Congestion-driven fees

+Each validator submits network congestion data to its voting account.
+The cluster then uses a stake-weighted average from all voting accounts to calculate fee parameters.
+In the first implementation of this design, `tps` and `tps_capacity` are the only statistics uploaded.
+They are uploaded once per epoch.

+### Calculating fees

 The client uses the JSON RPC API to query the cluster for the current fee parameters.
 Those parameters are tagged with a blockhash and remain valid until that blockhash is old enough to be rejected by the slot leader.

-### Calculating fees

-The fees account contains a variety of fee parameters.
 Before sending a transaction to the cluster, a client may submit the transaction and fee account data to an SDK module called the *fee calculator*.
 So long as the client's SDK version matches the slot leader's version, the client is assured that its account will be changed exactly the same number of lamports as returned by the fee calculator.

 ### Fee Parameters